intelowlproject/intelowlproject.github.io/README.md

 ```

 ### **Contributor Notes**
-For any newer images/pdf/media to be added, the path shall be `/site/{yourimage.png}` rather than `/{yourimage.png}` this is due to how routes are handled while deploying to github pages.

 While testing any markdown related changes, if you run into any issue, you can do `npx --no-install contentlayer build` to generate the contentlayer content yourself, through your vscode terminal.